Welkom » Atelierblog » Drie Vliegende Kraaien

 Drie Vliegende Kraaien

 Today an exhibition of the Brussels artist Hans op de Beeck was opened at the Templon Gallery in New York, showcasing the sculpture 'Crows' that I developed on his request.
-The little crows were designed by his studio and scaled to about a third of the size of a real crow and had to fly unequally behind each other, each at a different height.
+The little crows were designed by his studio and scaled to about a quarter of the size of a real crow and had to fly unequally behind each other, each at a different height.

 I wanted the crows to fly as realistically as possible and designed a mechanism in which five vertical rods moving up and down both hold the crows in place and generate the flying motion of the wings.
 For that I studied how real crows fly, how their wings precisely move and how fast.
 With an extensive kinematic/geometric model I investigated all the lengths and distances between the joints for generating the best motion.